 Artificial air fresheners, whether sprays or diffusers contain all kinds of chemicals that are hazardous to human health — not to mention the health of the environment!

 Luckily there are plenty of natural options to help you create a fragrant home.
 Here are some of our favourite ideas.

 Essential oil sprays

-These are another great, chemical free way to enjoy your favourite scents.
-Simply buy a small aromatherapy oil burner and, whenever you need to lift the mood of a room, add a few drops of essential oil to the diffuser, light and allow to gently fill your space.
+These are another great, chemical-free way to enjoy your favourite scents.
+Simply buy a small aromatherapy oil burner and, whenever you need to lift the mood of a room, add a few drops of essential oil to the diffuser, light and allow it to gently fill your space.
 To make things even simpler, just boil a pot of water and add a few drops of oil.

-Plants are nature’s great chemical engineering plant.
+Plants are nature’s great chemical engineering plants.
 They freshen the air and many actively absorb toxic chemicals.
 Here are a few plant tips via Wellness Mama:

 All varieties of orchids are quite pretty, but the level to which they filter the air varies.
 For instance, the dendrobium orchid features plain white blooms and removes alcohols, acetone, formaldehyde, and chloroform from the air.

 Rosemary is both a culinary powerhouse as well as an air-purifying plant.
 Its antimicrobial properties make it a good choice for cleaning the air.

 Bamboo palms are effective at removing chemical contaminants from the air like formaldehyde and benzene.
 They also help to keep the air moist, which is especially helpful during winter months when heaters can produce overly dry indoor air.